A new smartphone app launching this week claims it can help you be smarter about managing credit card debt. Here’s what you should know.

 Paying Down Credit Card Debt

 Remember, you should read the terms and conditions associated with any financing you are considering to determine if a credit line is right for you.
 And whether or not you decide to try Tally, try to keep your credit card debt low and make sure to pay your card bills on time.
 Don’t put it off — doing so could hamper your credit score and cost you serious cash down the line.
 Also aim to keep track of how your habits are impacting your credit score.
-You can do so by viewing your free scores, updated monthly, on Credit.com.
+You can do so by viewing your free scores, updated every 14 days, on Credit.com.

 More on Credit Cards: